“I Don’t Understand Grammar” is part nine in a ten-part series devoted to English grammar teaching. You may want to start with part one.

 These expectations combined with a lack of background create a problem when we are expected to teach grammar.

-I have sympathy for this situation because I once was this situation.
+I have sympathy for this situation because this was my situation.

-I attended school in the 1980s and 1990s.
-Really, I don’t recall doing much “grammar.”
-I remember a few worksheets and corrections on my writing.
-We didn’t study the specifics of language.
+I attended school in the 1980s and 1990s, not doing much “grammar.”
+I remember a few worksheets over grammar mistakes.
+We didn’t study compound sentences, irregular verbs, or present tense—at least not in an advanced setting.

-Then in college, I took an entire course on grammar, and I learned very little.
+Then in college, I took an entire course on grammar and learned very little.
 The book read like an electronics manual.
 The professor made snide comments that English majors should already know this material.
 (Side note: We didn’t!
-With a few exceptions, my college classmates and I shared little grammar knowledge.)
-I memorized and left the class, happy for it to be over.
+With a few exceptions, my college classmates and I studied together, huddled over our books, questioning “proper grammar.”)
+I memorized terms, different grammar rules, and left the class, happy for it to be over.

 First, I had an English department full of colleagues who not only knew grammar in an encompassing and broad way, but they also shared their knowledge with me!
 Never did they shrug me off when I asked a question.
 Never did they roll their eyes that I was asking questions.